MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/Google.md

 4. Once the package has been uploaded you should be able to see some details of the application.
 Click **Next** to go to the next page.
 5. Click on **Publish** to push the app to the **Google Play store**.
 The status for this release on the store details page will show as **Submitted.**
 6. Once mobile center has completed the hand-over of the app to Google, the status of the app will change to **Published.**
-7. In case of a failure while publishing by Google, app owner will recive a notiifcation at google mail.
+7. In case of a failure while publishing by Google, app owner will receive a notiifcation at google mail.